ErinBecker/instructor-training/_extras/training_calendar.md

         iframeContainerHeight: 425,  // Widget height in pixels.
 Defaults to a minimum of 425px if not provided
         onOrderComplete: exampleCallback  // Method called when an order has successfully completed });

+    window.EBWidgets.createWidget({
+        // Required
+        widgetType: 'checkout',
+        eventId: '50599443297',
+        iframeContainerId: 'eventbrite-widget-container-50599443297',

+        // Optional
+        iframeContainerHeight: 425,  // Widget height in pixels.
+Defaults to a minimum of 425px if not provided
+        onOrderComplete: exampleCallback  // Method called when an order has successfully completed });

+    window.EBWidgets.createWidget({
+        // Required
+        widgetType: 'checkout',
+        eventId: '50612133253',
+        iframeContainerId: 'eventbrite-widget-container-50612133253',

+        // Optional
+        iframeContainerHeight: 300,  // Widget height in pixels.
+Defaults to a minimum of 425px if not provided
+        onOrderComplete: exampleCallback  // Method called when an order has successfully completed });

 </script>